Most Irish mortgage restructurings sustainable - central bank

-Around one in five home loans, worth some 18.05 billion pounds combined, are in distress in Ireland.
+Around one in five home loans, worth some 23 billion euros ($28.8 billion) combined, are in distress in Ireland.
 A further 11 billion euros of investment property loans are also not being fully repaid following a property crash in 2008.

 The central bank last year set binding targets to force banks to tackle the crisis.
 Honohan gave new figures showing that sustainable solutions had been proposed to borrowers in 48,427 cases of the 108,304 mortgages in arrears over 90 days in July.